mox692/tokio/proposal.en.md

 * Store a data structure dedicated to io_uring inside mio's `Token`, and keep the shard_id (index of the worker) in that data structure.
 * Give each worker thread its own io_uring driver (submissions and completions happen within the worker thread.)

-We can probably start with a single global ring, and then work on sharding as a follow-up.
+But we could probably start with a single global ring, and then work on sharding as a follow-up.

 # Drawbacks

+* Since we will support this incrementally, certain workloads might not benefit much in terms of performance until batching or sharding rings are well supported.
 * If we adopt a strategy where the driver wakes the epoll event first and then wakes the uring, an implicit prioritization may be introduced into task scheduling.
-(Tasks triggered by epoll events may be executed preferentially.)
+(Tasks triggered by epoll events may be executed first.)
-  * If we can inspect events without distinguishing between epoll and io_uring, and determine whether an event comes from io_uring or epoll, this issue could potentially be resolved.

 # Alternatives
 **Waiting for epoll events with io_uring**